mattparkerls/webtolead/README.md

-# Spring MVC and Hibernate template application

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.

-## Running the application locally

-First build with:

-    $mvn clean install

-Then run it with:

-    $java -jar target/dependency/webapp-runner.jar target/*.war
+# README

+This is a repository for my remedial attempt at a Java web app.

+I've leaned heavily on the Heroku framework while leveraging Salesforce.com's web-to-lead integration with my developer SFDC sandbox.